Charan0/SudokuSolver-OpenCV/README.md

 # SudokuSolver-OpenCV
 A realtime sudoku solver built using Python, Keras and OpenCV

+# How to run

+* Clone the repo locally.
+* Create a virtual environment and run `pip install -r requirements.txt`
+* Open terminal and navigate to the directory and run `python main.py`
+* Have Fun!

 # How it works?

 ## Broadly there are 4 steps involved in this